The short answer

 Key takeaways

-- Ionic = electron transfer (metal + non-metal); covalent = electron sharing (non-metals).
+- Ionic = electron transfer (metal + non-metal); covalent = electron sharing (non-metals); metallic = a sea of delocalised electrons.

 - Intermolecular forces are weaker than bonds, but they set melting/boiling points.